ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

         {% include icon.html type="info" %}
-        If the MAC address starts with `32:16:53` instead of `12:16:53`, this means it is using RNDIS instead of CDC.
+        If the MAC address starts with `32:16:53` instead of `12:16:53`, this means it is using the wrong USB configuration (technically speaking it is trying to use RNDIS instead of CDC, which kind of works but is not as good).
         Unplug your USB cable and plug it back in.
         {: .alert .alert-info}

     5. Then click on the *IPv4 Settings* tab (1) and change the *Method* to